Arnold Bax: Recordings

 Parlett included an extensive discography in his 1999 A Catalogue of the Works of Sir Arnold Bax, later expanded and updated in a website.
 At 2015 the latter lists more than 250 works by Bax that have been recorded and published.
 The discography includes three complete cycles of Bax's symphonies released on CD, two by Chandos Records, the first conducted by Bryden Thomson (recorded 1983–88) and the second by Handley (2003); between them was a cycle issued by Naxos Records conducted by David Lloyd-Jones (recorded 1997–2001).
 The major tone poems and other orchestral works have been recorded, many of them in several different versions.
 Bax's chamber music is well represented on disc, with recordings of most of the works, and multiple versions of many, including the Elegiac Trio, the Clarinet Sonata and the Fantasy Sonata.
 Much of the piano music has been recorded by pianists including Iris Loveridge, John McCabe, Ashley Wass and Michael Endres, though by 2015 no integral survey had yet been recorded.
 Of the vocal works, by far the most often recorded is Mater ora Filium, but other choral works, and a representative selection of the songs are on disc.

 Honours and legacy

 Bax received the gold medals of the Royal Philharmonic Society (1931) and the Worshipful Company of Musicians (1931), and the Cobbett medal for chamber music (1931).
 He was awarded honorary doctorates by the universities of Oxford (1934) and Durham (1935) and the National University of Ireland (1947).
 A Bax Memorial Room at University College, Cork, was opened by Vaughan Williams in 1955.
 After Bax's knighthood in 1937 he was advanced to KCVO in 1953.
 An English Heritage blue plaque, unveiled in 1993, commemorates Bax at his birthplace, 13 Pendennis Road in Streatham.

 In 1992 Ken Russell made a television film dramatising Bax's later years, The Secret Life of Arnold Bax.
 Russell himself portrayed Bax and Glenda Jackson, in her final role before leaving acting for 23 years to pursue her political career, appeared as Harriet Cohen.

+In 2022 a bronze plaque was installed at the Morar Hotel in Morar to commemorate Bax, who frequently stayed there from 1928 to 1940 and composed several significant works during this period.
+The initiative was led by the British Music Society, with support from Historic Environment Scotland.

+In 2024, the Sir Arnold Bax Society was established to promote Bax's music and legacy.
+Bax is a noted influence on the Australian composer Alexander Voltz, who is a representative of the Society.